Roku TV Remote Not Working: Reasons & DIY Fixes

 [2] Wait for 10 seconds before plugging it back.

 [3] Turn on your Roku TV and wait for the home screen to appear.
-Meanwhile, put the batteries back into the remote.
+At that time, put the batteries back into the remote.

-[5] Press the button for a few seconds or until the remote starts blinking.
+[5] Press the pairing button and hold it until the remote LED starts blinking.

 [6].
 By doing so, the remote pairing process is initiated and will be done in a few minutes.
-However, we will also receive a note on the screen stating that the pairing was completed.
+However, we will also receive a notification on the screen as the pairing is completed.

 Reset Roku Remote

-[1] Take out the batteries from your Roku TV remote and also remove the Roku TV device from the power supply.
+[1] Take out the batteries from your Roku TV remote and remove the device cord from the power supply.

-[3] Wait for 15 seconds, and reconnect the Roku TV to the power supply.
+[2] Wait 5-10 seconds, and reconnect the Roku TV to the power supply.

 Update Roku OS

-In most cases, connection failures will occur if Roku OS is running with outdated firmware.
+In most cases, connection failures will occur if Roku OS runs with outdated firmware.
 So, you have to update your Roku firmware and then try to pair the remote.

 [1] Press the Home button on the Roku remote.